 When the Council of Ten set to work, and the reports of the spies employed by it came in, it was evident that the alarm had not been unreasonable.
-On the 16th April 1311, a spy reported from Padua that on the day before. which was Good Friday, Bajamonte, who was staving in the house of Tiso da Camposampiero, had gone to a meeting convened at the house of Albertino da Carrara. which was numerously attended by nobles from Padua and the Marches, some exiles from Venice-two of the Querini, one a priest, are mentioned-and envoys from Rizzardo da Camino, the Vicar of the Emperor Henry VII. at Treviso.
+On the 16th April 1311, a spy reported from Padua that on the day before. which was Good Friday, Bajamonte, who was staying in the house of Tiso da Camposampiero, had gone to a meeting convened at the house of Albertino da Carrara. which was numerously attended by nobles from Padua and the Marches, some exiles from Venice-two of the Querini, one a priest, are mentioned-and envoys from Rizzardo da Camino, the Vicar of the Emperor Henry VII. at Treviso.
 The lords of Camposampiero, a little town on the road from Padua to Bassano, had been long leading Guelf partisans in those parts-"Tiso Sampier" we meet with in "Sordello" as a power at Verona in the days of the Romanos and the Lombard League-and the bouse of Carrara was one of the chief Guelf families, shortly to rise to the lordship of Padua, and to figure much in Venetian history.
-At the Good Friday meeting Bajamonte explained his wrongs, and prayed the assembled nobles to aid him in getting his revenge, and the envoys of the Imperial Vicar supported his appeal.
+At the Good Friday meeting Bajamonte explained his wrongs. and prayed the assembled nobles to aid him in getting his revenge, and the envoys of the Imperial Vicar supported his appeal.
 Enrico Scrovegno, a Paduan, promised for the Guelfs of his city to arm their followers in aid of Bajamonte's enterprise, and Filippo da Peraga, a kinsman of the Badoeri, testified that on the shores of the lagoon, at Marghera and San Giuliano, men's minds were in expectation of Bajamonte making an attempt, which he himself would support with 800 armed men.
-But the general feeling aw was aftered and the electron made per tre man, and many it was made "per quattro mani."
+But the general feeling

+^{1 &}quot;Per due mani," i.e. two of the "Hands," which were somewhat analogous to the Bureaux of a continental Chamber, chose each a candidate, and the council decided between these two.
+In 1356 the law was altered and the election made "per tre mani," and finally it was made "per quattro mani."
 A mano consisted of nine members.

 2 That is, "immediately re-eligible."
-A year must elapse before he could be again elected.
-This compulsory interval was known in Venetian constitutional law as contumacia, as I have mentioned above.

-1 "Per due mani," i.e. two of the "Hands," which were somewhat analogous to the Bureaux of a continental Chamber, chose each a candidate, and the council decided between these two.
-In 1356 the law was altered and the election made "per tre mani," and finally it was made "per quatro mani."
-A mano consisted of nine members.

-of those assembled was less enthusiastic: it seemed an inopportune moment to strike a blow against the doge, when the Guelfs, the ruling party for fifty years past, had been weakened by the defection of the house of Este and the descent of the Emperor into Italy.1
+A year must elapse before he of those assembled was less enthusiastic: it seemed an inopportune moment to strike a blow against the doge, when the Guelfs, the ruling party for fifty years past, had been weakened by the defection of the house of Este and the descent of the Emperor into Italy.1